garystafford/glue-ml-transforms/README.md

 # Creating a Machine Learning Transform with AWS Glue

-Notes and source code for the
-AWS [Tutorial: Creating a Machine Learning Transform with AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/machine-learning-transform-tutorial.html)
+Source code and notes for a quick start version of the AWS [Tutorial: Creating a Machine Learning Transform with AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/machine-learning-transform-tutorial.html)
 .